 Lapland is very focused on family holidays.
 Many accommodations take into account family travelers.
 But note that many tours and activities don’t recommend Lapland activities for children under 4.
 This is usually due to low temperatures and the length of time spent outdoors.
 On the other hand, some of the more active Lapland Christmas activities are designed for older children.
 Experiencing the best Christmas in Lapland Finland means knowing your family and choosing the Lapland activities that best fit their personalities and abilities.

 It’s also worth noting that Lapland is the perfect place to travel before the “magic” of Christmas disappears.
-For children who still believe in Santa, nothing will make their face light up more than seeing Saint Nick in his own home.
+For children who still believe in Santa, nothing will make their faces light up more than seeing Saint Nick in his own home.

 How Much Time Do You Need For Christmas In Lapland?